TencentCloud/tencentcloud-sdk-php-intl-en/README.md

 ## php_curl Extension

 GuzzleHttp, which this SDK depends on, needs to have the php_curl extension enabled.
 Check whether the php.ini environment in your environment is enabled.
 For example, on Linux with PHP 7.1, for services hosted under Apache, you can open `/etc/php/7.1/apache2/php.ini` to see whether the `extension=php_curl.dll` configuration item has been commented.
 Please delete the comment before it and restart Apache.

+# Compliance Notice

+Please prioritize using the ​default domain names configured in the SDK for each product.
+If using other domains, note that ​overseas domains may pose ​data compliance risks.